SciTools/iris/docs/iris/src/techpapers/change_management.rst

 .. include:: ../userguide/change_management_goals.txt

-Key principles you can rely on
+Key Principles you can Rely on
 ==============================

 Iris code editions are published as defined version releases, with a given